-Join Dan Gookin for an in-depth discussion in this video Next steps, part of Organizing Files and Folders in Windows 10.
+Join Dan Gookin for an in-depth discussion in this video Next steps, part of Windows 10: Organizing Files and Folders.

 - [Dan] Thank you for watching this course.…I hope that you enjoyed it…and learned a bit about organizing files…and helping to keep all your computer projects in order.…At this point you probably want to know where to go next…or what other topics you can explore.…Well, I'm happy to help.…You'll find a variety of courses…that help expand your knowledge…of file management in Windows 10.…One important item that you should know about…is backup and restore.…This vital topic is covered in the course PC Maintenance…and Performance Fundamentals with Dan Gookin.…

 For general Windows information,…check out Windows 10 Fundamentals for IT Pros with Jim Boyce…and Windows 10: Configure, Secure, and Manage Data…with James Gonzalez.…For more details on networking,…check out Windows 10 Networking Fundamentals…with Joli Ballew.…And be sure to check back in the future…for additional courses on file and project management.…My name's Dan Gookin, and I wish you a happy…and productive career with your computer.…Thank you for watching.…

 - Saving files